Enterprise-CMCS/macpro-mdct-carts/README.md

 The user info comes from Okta/EUA, and that info doesn't include user roles in this application or what state(s) a user is associated with.

 On the frontend, `/state_assoc`, `/role_user_assoc`, and `/role_jobcode_assoc` allow for uploading CSVs that can associate states to usernames, roles to usernames, and roles to job codes.

+For the initial set up of users in PROD, as a result of limited user management capabilities, role associations and the initial user base will need to be imported from csv files.
+The following csv files from the docs folder should be imported to the public database:
+1. role_jobcode_assoc.csv should be imported to public.carts_api_rolesfromjobcode
+2. user_role_assoc.csv should be imported to public.carts_api_rolefromusername
+3. user_state_assoc.csv should be imported to public.carts_api_statesfromusername

-To associate users to states, the most convenient process is most likely:
+To associate users to states, the most convenient process is most likely: (this is currently not operational)

 1. Assign `state_user` to a job code via `/role_jobcode_assoc` (don't use `CARTS_Group_Dev` for this, though).
 2. Assign a user who has whatever job code you associated with `state_user` in step one to `state_user` in `/role_user_assoc` using their EUA ID as their username.